-- 1. Subject to the receipt of suitably amended plans relating to the enhanced access of the community recreation parking area. - 2.
-The Legal Practice Manager be authorised to complete a Planning Obligation under Section 106 of the Town and Country Planning Act 1990 in accordance with the Heads of Terms appended to this report and any additional matters and terms that he considers appropriate. - 3.
+- The Legal Practice Manager be authorised to complete a Planning Obligation under Section 106 of the Town and Country Planning Act 1990 in accordance with the Heads of Terms appended to this report and any additional matters and terms that he considers appropriate. - 2.
 Upon completion of the aforementioned Planning Obligation the Officers named in the Scheme of Delegation to Officers be authorised to issue planning permission subject to the following conditions and any further conditions considered necessary by Officers. - 1.
 A01 (Time limit for commencement (full permission)).